Hasidugit/C-program-Bank-ATM/README.md

 # C-program-Bank-ATM
-C program of a Bank ATM
+C program of a ATM machine